 Dissertation Proposals tend to be 5-15 pages long (single-spaced, 1” margins, 12 point typeface, MLA format) depending on the number of chapters anticipated for the completed manuscript.
 Dissertations themselves tend to be 200-300 pages long and are broken into four to six chapters.
 Early chapters tend to outline the general issue under investigation, review the relevant literature that impinges upon your topic, clarifies the theory and methodology that govern your project, and offers one or more case studies, close readings, or other analysis and argument that advances disciplinary knowledge.
 Dissertations can take anywhere from one to several years to write depending the complexity of project, though most students in this Program finish their dissertations in one to one-and-a-half years.

-For more detail on the dissertation proposal, the dissertation writing process, and other information related to planning, writing, and defending your dissertation, see the Dissertation Writer’s Handbook.
+For more detail on the dissertation proposal, the dissertation writing process, and other information related to planning, writing, and defending your dissertation, please talk to the Program Director or the Program Assistant.